lexaguskov/todo/README.md

 - DONE: I as a user can change the order of tasks via drag & drop

-- WIP: I as a user can keep editing the list even when I lose internet connection, and can expect it to sync up with BE as I regain connection
+- DONE: I as a user can keep editing the list even when I lose internet connection, and can expect it to sync up with BE as I regain connection
-  - TODO: sync

 - TODO: I as a user can filter the to-do list and view items that were marked as - DONE: so that I can retrospect on my prior progress.